spotify/threaddump-analyzer/README.md

 * Make Travis validate the HTML and fail the build if the HTML is invalid.

-* Make Travis run a Javascript code checker and fail the build if there are warnings.

 * Dump all input lines we failed to parse in red at the end so it's obvious if we need to add something.